 After that, selecting the Copy Attachments checkbox will allow you to copy all the media in your new site, while Connect Content will create relationship connection through all the post of the source and destination site.

-The Copy Attachments option has been introduced since some hostings service can prevent this automated copy and keep the process in pending state for long time.
+The Copy Attachments option has been introduced since some hosting service can prevent this automated copy and keep the process in pending state for long time.
 In that case the copy can be disabled and so the attachments can be manually copied right after the site duplication.

-Finally the Plugins checkbox will allow you to Activate all plugins that are active on the source site and this will activate WooCommerce and copy the settings.
+The Plugins checkbox will allow you to Activate all plugins that are active on the source site and this will activate WooCommerce and copy the settings.

 The Alternative Language Title and Redirect options are visible only if the related modules have been activated in the Modules settings.